zopefoundation/zope.contentprovider/README.txt

 into page templates and user interface design.
 Zope is commonly known to reinvent the wheel, develop its own terminology and misuse other's terms.
-For example, the Plone community has a very different understanding of what a "portlet" is than what is commonly accepted in the corporate world, which derives its definition from JSR 168.
+For example, the Plone community has a very different understanding of what a "portlet" is compared to the commonly accepted meaning in the corporate world, which derives its definition from JSR 168.
 Therefore an additional use case of the design of this package was to stick with common terms and use them in their original meaning -- well, given a little extra twist.

 The most basic user interface component in the Web application Java world is the "content provider" [1]_.
 A content provider is simply responsible for